neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 Receptive field ***tuning*** is a bit easier to understand in the visual system than the auditory system.

 In the retina, ***photoreceptor neurons*** are each tuned to **light/dark at a specific location in space**.
 This ***spatial tuning*** is determined by the physical location of the photoreceptor on the retina.
-Photoreceptors then ***converge*** onto post-synaptic neurons in specific combinations so that the post-synaptic neurons (for example ***Retinal Ganglion Cells*** (RGCs) are tuned to **more complex features/shapes**.
+Photoreceptor outputs then ***converge*** in specific combinations so that ***Retinal Ganglion Cells*** (RGCs) are tuned to **more complex features/shapes**.

 :::{figure} /images/receptive-field-rgc.jpg
 :width: 600

-A classic Retinal Ganglion cell's ***center-surround*** visual receptive field is constructed from a set of photoreceptor neurons that are themselves tuned to light at various locations in space.
+A classic Retinal Ganglion cell's ***center-surround*** visual receptive field is constructed from a synaptic combination of a set of photoreceptor neurons (top row of the network shown) that are themselves tuned to light at various locations in space.
 :::

 RGCs then ***converge*** onto "***simple cells***" in the thalamus (LGN) to create even more specialized receptive fields.
-LGN neurons are no longer able to be activated by light at one location in space like the photoreceptors were.
+Simple cells are no longer able to be activated by light at one location in space like the photoreceptors were.
+Simple cells are ***tuned to*** **edges of light oriented at specific angles in space**

 :::{figure} /images/simple-cell-rf.png
 :width: 500

-A neural network for the ***simple receptive field*** in the LGN (lateral geniculat nucleus), which receives input from retinal ganglion cells.
+A neural network for the ***simple cell receptive field*** in the LGN (lateral geniculat nucleus), which receives converging input from retinal ganglion cells each tuned to specific center-surround receptiv fields.
 :::

 After communication signals have been categorized correctly, how does that sensory input access neural elements that in turn generate an appropriate communication response (ie. how is perception linked to production)?

-In *Xenopus*, researchers have identified a key forebrain node that links auditory and vocal production circuits to match socially appropriate vocal responses to ***acoustic features*** of male and female calls.

-The central nucleus of the amygdala (***CeA***) is a strong candidate for a role in auditory-guided vocal communication.
+The central nucleus of the amygdala (***CeA***) is a strong candidate for a role in auditory-guided vocal communication in *Xenopus*.
 It receives input from the auditory processing pathways of the brain and projects to parabrachial nucleus (***PB***; where CPG neurons are located).

+In *Xenopus*, researchers have shown that CeA is a key brain area that links auditory and vocal production circuits to match ***socially appropriate vocal responses*** to ***acoustic features*** of male and female calls.

 :::{image} /images/xenopus-cea-schematic.png
 :width: 500
+:align: center
 :::

 Normally, female rapping vocalizations evoke answer calling in males.
 In males with damage to the CeA, female rapping evokes prolonged vocal suppression.
 Prolonged vocal suppression should only be evoked by the calls of dominant males, not rapping.
-Even when tested with an actual rapping female, males without a CeA do not answer call.[^Hall-2013]
-Males with damaged CeA do call spontaneously (so they are not mute).
-They also respond to male advertisement calls with prolonged vocal suppression, so they are not deaf and can produce the socially appropriate response to a dominant male.
-***Damage to the CeA thus results in socially inappropriate responses of males to female, but not to male, calls***.
+Even when tested with an actual rapping female, males without a CeA do not answer call.[^Hall-2013] Males with damaged CeA do call spontaneously (so they are not mute).
+They also respond to male advertisement calls with prolonged vocal suppression, so they are not deaf and can produce the socially appropriate response to a dominant male. ***Damage to the CeA thus results in socially inappropriate responses of males to female, but not to male, calls***.

 [^Hall-2013]: [Ian C. Hall, Irene H. Ballagh, Darcy B. Kelley (2013) The Xenopus Amygdala Mediates Socially Appropriate Vocal Communication Signals.
 Journal of Neuroscience 33(36).](https://doi.org/10.1523/JNEUROSCI.1190-13.2013)